singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - Native tables:
 	- *Permanent tables* are those that are created in a dataset and linked to an external source.
 Dataset-level access controls can be applied to these tables.
 	- *Temporary tables* are created in a special dataset and will be available for approximately 24 hours.
 Temporary tables are useful for one-time operations or caching,  such as loading data into a data warehouse.
 It is not sharable.
 - External tables (from external sources, also know as **federated** sources).
-It is recommended when data doesn't change much often, or when tables are small.
+Used when tables are small.
+As an external data source, the frequently changing data does not need to be reloaded every time it is updated.
 - Views

 </p>